SometimesYouNeverKnow/Unreal-Engine-Dev-Configurator/README.md

 ```

 - `scan` runs audit probes.
 By default phases 0-2 execute; include `--phase 3` to opt into the Horde/UBA checks.
 Add `--ue-version 5.7` (or `--manifest manifests\ue_5.7.json`) to require manifest compliance.
-- `fix` surfaces recommended actions for the requested phase and, when `--apply` is present, performs guarded helpers such as generating Horde templates.
+- `fix` surfaces recommended actions for the requested phase and, when `--apply` is present, performs guarded helpers such as generating Horde templates or modifying Visual Studio to match a manifest.
 Without `--apply`, commands are only printed.
+Use `--vs-interactive` if you want the Visual Studio Installer UI instead of the passive mode.
 - `verify` focuses on a provided Unreal Engine source root and ensures `Setup.bat`, `GenerateProjectFiles.bat`, and redist installers are ready to run.
 - `setup` orchestrates scans, installs, confirmations, elevation, and resume-friendly state tracking.
 Use `--plan` to see the plan, `--apply` to skip prompts, and `--resume` to continue after manual steps.
 When `--ue-version` is present (or detected), every step references the manifest so reruns stay deterministic.
+Control Visual Studio Installer mode with `--vs-interactive` / `--vs-passive`.

 Every command accepts `--dry-run` (default) to prevent writes, `--json <path>` to emit machine logs, `--verbose` for detailed evidence, and `--no-color` to disable ANSI styling.

 Auto-fix (Phase 1)
 ------------------
 - **What it fixes automatically:** Missing Git, CMake, Ninja, and Microsoft .NET SDK can be installed via `winget` when you confirm either in `uecfg fix --phase 1 --apply` or during the setup wizard.
 Everything honours `--dry-run`.
+- **Visual Studio via manifest:** `uecfg fix --phase 1 --ue-version 5.7 --apply` (or the setup wizard with a selected manifest) will generate a `.vsconfig`, locate `setup.exe`, and run `setup.exe modify --config ...` automatically.
+Use `--vs-interactive` if you prefer to watch the installer UI.
-- **What stays manual/guided:** Visual Studio workloads, Windows SDKs, and Unreal Engine source sync remain guided - uecfg prints precise `vs_installer.exe` commands or `Setup.bat` instructions and lets you resume once they're done.
+- **What stays manual/guided:** Windows SDK-only installs and Unreal Engine source sync remain guided - uecfg prints precise command lines (`Setup.bat`, etc.) and lets you resume once they're done.
 - **Dry-run previews:** `uecfg fix --phase 1 --dry-run` (or the setup wizard in dry-run mode) prints `[dry-run] Would run: ...` so you can copy/paste the exact winget command or hand it to IT.
 - **winget missing-** The fixer detects that scenario and prints manual instructions rather than failing.
 - **Admin expectations:** Installing packages requires an elevated PowerShell window (UAC prompt).
 If you stay non-elevated, the fixer reminds you to re-run with elevation.